-Why Increase Transit Access?
-How to Increase Transit Access?
-Trends and Targets Provide opportunity - Approximately 6% of households do not own a vehicle, and carless households have increased at twice the rate of other households.
+Why Increase How to Increase Transit Trends and Targets Transit Access?
+Access?
+Provide opportunity - Approximately 6% of households do not own a vehicle, and carless households have increased at twice the rate of other households.
 Reduce Congestion - Congestion wastes time, fuel and money, and contributes to air pollutants.
 Transit use can help reduce roadway congestion.
 Support Personal Health - Lack of exercise is a leading contributor to the obesity epidemic in the U.S. Transit use has shown to induce bicycling and walking trips.
 Transportation - Increase transit investment.
 Land Use - Permit more concentrated residential and employment development along key travel corridors that best support transit.
-Design - Encourage transit-supportive scale, building orientation, connections, public spaces, parking, amenities and other design elements along transit corridors and station areas. % of Jobs Within 1/4 Mile of Bus and 1/2 Mile of Fixed-Guideway 85% 90% 64% 64% 64% Good Better Best Reverse Transit Disinvestment - Triangle transit investment lags behind comparable regions.
+Design - Encourage transit-supportive scale, building orientation, connections, public spaces, parking, amenities and other design elements along transit corridors and station areas.
+(Not actual data; this measure is under construction) % of Jobs Within 1/4 Mile of Bus and 1/2 Mile of Fixed-Guideway 78% 80% 64% 64% 64% 64% Good Better Best Reverse Transit Disinvestment - Triangle transit investment lags behind comparable regions.
 Method: Using geographic information software, the location of jobs is compared to the current and planned (2045 MTP) transit network.